Moarram/headline/README.md

 ### Other Installs
 I haven't tested with other frameworks.
 If you have success with another install method, let me know so I can add it to the README.

-If you want Git status info, you need `deps/zsh-git-status.sh` and `deps/gitstatus.py` available to `headline.zsh-theme`.
-Otherwise, you can use the `headline.zsh-theme` by itself.

 ## Features
 ### Separator Line